- FOR WOMEN

 Personal trainers are amazing resources of information, but their job goes further than simply teaching you the ropes.

 They should be sources of motivation and of general guidance in your journey.
 How well you personally get along with a PT can speak to how quickly and efficiently you work towards your goals.That also means you shouldn’t be afraid of backing out if you have some personal gripe with a potential trainer, since this will play a large part in your success.

 In the end, you need a budget that’s within realistic boundaries depending on a host of individual factors.
 However, you also need achievable and well-defined goals, because a personal trainer can only help you in so far as you help yourself.

-If you're looking to lose weight and get shredded while maintaining mental clarity and energy throughout the day load up on some SHREDDED-AF thermogenic fat burner, backed by science to optimize energy and focus.
+If you're looking to lose weight and get shredded while maintaining mental clarity and energy throughout the day, SHREDDED-AF is exactly what you;re looking for.